ajsmit/R_courses/content/quantecol/chapters/02b-biodiversity.md

 ## Coenoclines, coenoplanes and coenospaces

 A **coenocline** is a graphical display of *all species* response curves (see definition, below) *simultaneously* along one environmental gradient.
-It aids our understanding of the species response curve if we imgine the gradient operating in only one geographical direction.
+It aids our understanding of the species response curve if we imagine the gradient operating in only one geographical direction.
 The **coenoplane** concept extends the coenocline to cover two gradients.
-Again, our visual respresentation can be facilitated if the two gradients are visualised orthogonal (in this case, at right angles) to each other (e.g. east--west and north--south) and they do not interact.
-A **coenospace** complicates the model substantially, as it can allow for an unspecified number of gradients to operate simulataneously on multiple species at once, and it will probably also capture interactions of environmental drivers on the species.
+Again, our visual representation can be facilitated if the two gradients are visualised orthogonal (in this case, at right angles) to each other (e.g. east--west and north--south) and they do not interact.
+A **coenospace** complicates the model substantially, as it can allow for an unspecified number of gradients to operate simultaneously on multiple species at once, and it will probably also capture interactions of environmental drivers on the species.

 ### Species response curves